auditiv/MonaSynthLib/README.md

 ## Module Description

-**Generators**: Creates waveforms like sine, square, and sawtooth with for various sound textures.
+**Generators**: Creates waveforms like sine, square, and sawtooth for various sound textures.

 **Play**: Manages playback of generated sounds with real-time audio rendering.